The Missing Cross to Purity

 the more exhorting in the light, and in the spirit,

-And they that do forsake the assembling of themselves together,
+And those who do forsake the assembling of themselves together,

 as the manner of some was in the apostles' days,